Fitness hasn’t changed much throughout my life.

 - How much weight

 Before we get started, only wear the bands for 15-20 minutes max.
 It’s more of a safety measure, just in case you tighten the bands far beyond the 7 out of 10.
 Again, lean on the side of too loose.

 Exercise selection and intensity:

 Virtually all exercises are fair game.
-The exceptions being short explosive bursts of movement.
-I wouldn’t do BFR sprints, but bodyweight squats are fair game.
+The exceptions are short explosive bursts of movement.
+BFR sprints, no. But bodyweight squats, definitely.

 The best exercises are the ones that you can slow down and control each rep. I wrote about a great 12-minute full-body strength-building routine called super slow.
 Similarly, the last few reps of every set should really burn.
 Choose safe exercises, or at least, have spotters.